grafana/agent/docs/configuration/integrations/mysqld-exporter-config.md

   # Enables the mysqld_exporter integration, allowing the Agent to collect
   # metrics from a MySQL server.
   [enabled: <boolean> | default = false]

+  # Sets an explicit value for the instance label when the integration is
+  # self-scraped.
+Overrides inferred values.
+  #
+  # The default value for this integration is a truncated version of the
+  # connection DSN, containing only the server and db name.
+(Credentials
+  # are not included.)
+  [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,
   # the mysqld_exporter integration will be run but not scraped and thus not